SamuelHardingIV/MechaCarChallenge/README.md

 Part 3
 What metric or metrics are you going to test?
 What is the null hypothesis or alternative hypothesis?
+The alterantive hypothesis true mean is not equal to 1500(according to the reading)
-Testing p_value What statistical test would you use to test the hypothesis?
+What statistical test would you use to test the hypothesis?
 And why?
-What data is needed to run the statistical test? data needed are Suspension_coil, Manufactoring_Lot and PSI
+What data is needed to run the statistical test?
+The Data needed are Suspension_coil, Manufactoring_Lot and PSI